 There are a lot of different reasons why people lash out or perform bizarre behaviors.
 Maybe behavior stems from a person’s personality.
 Or maybe outside influences had a more important role in how a person behaves.
 It’s normal, however, for your mind to automatically jump to the first conclusion.
 It’s a common error all of our minds make, called the Fundamental Attribution Error.

 What is the Fundamental Attribution Error?

-This video is all about the Fundamental Attribution Error and how it shapes our beliefs and judgements.
-Understanding this error could help you be more empathetic or rational when making judgements about others and their actions.
+The Fundamental Attribution Error is a tendency to believe that another person’s actions stem from their personality, rather than outside influences.
+Understanding this error could help you be more empathetic or rational when making judgments about others and their actions.

 When it comes to human behavior, there are two umbrellas of attribution that could explain certain behaviors and actions.
 One is dispositional attribution.
 You could attribute someone’s behavior to their disposition or personality.
 For example, you could say that the woman on the bus rolled her eyes because she is a snobby or rude person.

 The other type of attribution is situational attribution.
 You could attribute someone’s behavior to external factors, or the situation that they are placed in.
 For example, a person was speeding down the highway not because they were a bad driver, but because they were in an emergency situation.
 Or a person remained silent when you called out to them, not because they were shy, but because they had just read a sign that said they were in a “quiet zone.”

 Realistically, either type of attribution could be correct.
 We have all been in situations where we have acted “out of character” due to a bad day, advice we had been given, or a previous situation that instructed us on how to behave.
 But the fundamental attribution error often sways our thinking.
 We are more likely to lean toward dispositional attribution rather than situational attribution.
 We are more likely to think that someone’s behavior or actions has to do with their personality rather than their situation.